 Because the opioid is habit-forming, ceasing the use of Tramadol will cause withdrawal symptoms that might be fatal.
 You can avoid withdrawal symptoms by gradually stopping the use of drugs.
 Again, the drug might interact with other medications you might be taking.
 As such, talk to your doctor before taking OR tapering off of tramadol, especially if you are on other medications.

-The drug is life-threatening for children, pets, and developing fetuses.
-It can also impair your memory and affect the way you process visual details.
+The drug is life-threatening for children, pets, and developing fetuses which can also impair your memory and affect the way you process visual details.

 How Can I Get Tramadol Out of My System?

-Tramadol might take more than a few days to leave your system depending on how much you have ingested.
-The drug, which is prescribed to treat moderate to serve pain, lasts in your system for about 72 hours.
+Tramadol might take more than a few days or up to 72 hours to leave your system depending on how much you have ingested.
 If you have taken it for long, it stays in your hair follicles for a longer period of time.

 If you have tramadol dependence, you need to reduce the dosage you take gradually until you do not experience any withdrawal symptoms.
 Always do this under the supervisionof health professionals.
 The safest way to get tramadol out of your system is with the help of a medical detox program.
 In a detoxification program, patients are provided with medication-assisted treatment that helps to relieve flu-like withdrawal symptoms.
 If you try to stop cold-turkey without knowing the risks, you might experience discomfort or dangerous side effects.

 You should not only worry about the risk of dependence but also the risk of fatal side effects.
 If you have any questions on tramadol dependence, talk to your doctor.
 If you or a family member need to get off of tramadol abuse or any other opioid addiction, get help from medical professionals at an addiction treatment or rehab center.